choiharam/card/README.md

 # Requirement

-The required components to play this game is:
+The required components to play this game are:

 - A set of this card
 - Breadboard x1